Butternut Black Bean Chili

 - 1/2 cup cilantro, leaves picked from stems Add to list

 - Whole milk yogurt (optional) Add to list

-In a large pot, heat olive oil over medium heat.
+In a large pot, heat oil over medium heat.
 Add onions, garlic and butternut squash cubes.
 Sauté until onions are translucent, 7 to 10 minutes.